TO OUR PATIENTS:

 Allergy Shots Protocol:

-Please respect a distance of 5 feet between yourself and others.
+Please wear a mask and respect a distance of 5 feet between yourself and others.
 Please gel in and gel out on leaving our office.

 If you come in for an allergy shot, after the shots you’ll be asked to go back to your car and set the timer for 28 minutes before texting us at 6503870090 to let us know that you are fine.
 Be sure to include your name in the text.